On the variational dual formulation of the Nash system and an adaptive convex gradient-flow approach to nonlinear PDEs: The utility of base states in practical considerations: A formal convex gradient flow scheme

 Define

-The $(t,x)$ dependence of $H$, introduced in \cite[Sec.~5]{ach2} with the stated goal of aiding in the recovery of non-unique solutions of the primal problem, includes the deployment of ``\emph{base states}'' in the design of the dual functional\footnote{As an example, in \cite[Sec.~5.4]{ka2} piecewise-in-time solutions of Burgers with small viscosity are used as base states to recover entropy solutions to inviscid Burgers, when written in H-J form.}.
-These are prescribed fields $(t,x) \mapsto \bar{U}(t,x)$.
-We now require that the choice of $H$, given $t,x$ and a base state $\bar{U}$, be such that there exists a non-empty, open, convex subset $\sco=\sco(t,x)\subset \R^l$ and a function $U^{(H)}: \sco\times \mathbb R^{u}\to \mathbb R^{u}$ satisfying
+The $(t,x)$-dependence of $H$, introduced in \cite[Sec.~5]{ach2} with the stated goal of aiding in the recovery of non-unique solutions of the primal problem, includes the deployment of \emph{base states}, cf. Section \ref{sbs}, in the design of the dual functional\footnote{As an example, in \cite[Sec.~5.4]{ka2} piecewise-in-time solutions of Burgers with small viscosity are used as base states to recover entropy solutions to inviscid Burgers, when written in H-J form.}.
+These are prescribed fields $(t,x) \mapsto \bar{U}(t,x)$. \dv{From now on, $H$ can depend on $(t,x)$ only through $\bar{U}$.
+Hence, in what follows, we slightly abuse the notation and write $H(U,\bar U)$, $\scl_H(U,\dee,\bar U)$, etc.} We now require that the choice of $H$, given $t,x$ and a base state $\bar{U}$, be such that there exists a non-empty, open, convex subset $\sco=\sco(t,x)\subset \R^l$ and a function $U^{(H)}: \sco\times \mathbb R^{u}\to \mathbb R^{u}$ satisfying

 We refer to such a function $U^{(H)}$ as a \emph{Dual-to-Primal} (DtP) mapping.
 Assume that a \textit{dual-to-primal} (DtP) ``change of variables'' mapping $U^{(H)}$ exists.
 Given $D$ that \begin{enumerate} \item satisfies $\dee(t,x) \subset \sco(t,x)$, \item has a well-defined trace on the space-time boundary, \item satisfies the boundary constraints on the parts of the space-time boundary \emph{complementary} to those that appear explicitly in \eqref{eq:gov_cont_mech}: \be D_\Gamma=D^*_\Gamma\quad \mathrm{for}\quad t=T\quad\mathrm{or}\quad x\not\in \p \Omega_\Gamma, \qquad \Gamma = 1, \ldots, d,\ee where $D^*: [0,T] \times \overline\Omega\to \R^d$ is a fixed, sufficiently regular, \emph{arbitrarily chosen} function satisfying $\dee^*(t,x) \subset \sco$, \end{enumerate} we define the \textit{dual} functional as